 3 Reasons to Upgrade From Roller Chain to a Synchronous Belt Drive System

 Sometimes, food manufacturers don’t realize just how costly outdated methods are.
 As the business modernizes and becomes more complex, tried and true technology and parts may no longer be serving you as well as they once did.
+In these cases, it’s likely time to consider a roller chain to synchronous belt drive system upgrade.

 So, why upgrade from a roller chain to a synchronous belt drive system?
 Many plant managers are making the switch to synchronous belt drives as a result of modern carbon fiber belt technology that is designed to match roller chain performance while:

-• Reducing preventative maintenance headaches
+• Reducing preventative maintenance headaches.

-• Exceeding the roller chain’s lifespan
+• Exceeding the roller chain’s lifespan.

 Without proper lubrication, chains and sprockets wear out quickly, forcing replacement.
-So, while the chain appears to be the cheaper option upfront—its high-maintenance nature will end up costing you.
+So, while the chain appears to be the cheaper option upfront, its high-maintenance nature will end up costing you.
 Not to mention, no matter how well maintained and lubricated, the roller chain eventually elongates, requiring periodic take-up and retensioning.

-An additional part of preventative maintenance is also hiring a third party for lubrication waste disposal.
+An additional part of preventative maintenance is hiring a third party for lubrication waste disposal.
 A case study has shown a company saving $30,000/month by eliminating the need for the waste disposal company to remove the oil/lubrication waste.

 A synchronous belt drive system is essentially maintenance-free, requiring no lubrication.
 In addition, once the belt drive is installed and properly tensioned, it never needs retensioning.